Craft beer is a growing field.

 And, depending on where your brewery is located, you may or may not be able to distribute your own beer.
 (Remember that 3-tier system?)
 As always, begin by researching the laws in your state.
 This resource from the Brewer’s Association is a good place to start.

-If you’re unable to self-distribute your beer, then prepare to find a distributor.
-Or, if you decide that paying for trucks, labor, storage is too costly and you don’t want to self-distribute… you’ll need a distributor.
+Equipment (trucks, trailers, etc.) costs can be high, as we emphasized in our guide on how to start a trucking company.
+So, if you decide that paying for trucks, labor, storage is too costly and you don’t want to self-distribute… you’ll need a distributor.

 Either way, do your homework carefully before signing a distributor contract.
 Here are some considerations to keep in mind when shopping for a distributor: